admiralreddie-rgb/admiralreddie-rgb/README.md

 # 💫 About Me:
-🔭 I’m currently working on a project named OpenTrace<br>🌱 I’m currently learning Coding<br>⚡ Fun fact i work in IT but code for fun<br> Love gaming different games
+🔭 I’m currently working on a project named NetSentry2.0<br>🌱 I’m currently learning Coding<br>⚡ Fun fact i work in IT but code for fun<br> Love gaming different games

 ## 🌐 Socials: